mgrgic1/-49900-Server-Backend/README.md

 `localhost:5000/userExpenses/currentUser` - GET request to view ALL expenses for the current user

-`localhost:5000/userExpenses/currentUser/currentMonth` - GET request to view current user's expeneses in a given month
+`localhost:5000/userExpenses/currentUser/currentMonth` - GET request to view current user's expeneses in the current month

 `localhost:5000/userExpenses/currentUser/getExpenseByMY/:month/:year` - GET request to view current user's expenses by a specific month and year